UK Mountains

 About me

-This website is dedicated to my personal Mountain Walking and Mountaineering experiences over very many years.
+This website is dedicated to my personal Mountain Walking and Mountaineering experiences over very many years both in the UK and Worldwide.
 I've been enjoying the great outdoors since at the tender age of nine, my Uncle and Cousin took me on a Youth Hostelling weekend to the Forest of Dean in Gloucestershire where we stayed at St Briavels Castle, which is still a Youth Hostel.
 I've been walking and climbing in all areas of the UK from as far north as the Cuillin Ridge on the Isle of Skye through the Lake District, Yorkshire, the Peak District, North, Mid and South Wales right down to Devon and Cornwall.

 In Europe I have organised and participated in successful expeditions to Switzerland, the Italian Dolomites and the French Alps.
 Further afield, I have been to South America to climb Aconcagua, Africa to climb Meru Peak and Kilimanjaro by the difficult Western Breach route, to Nepal, which was a lifetime ambition, to climb Gokyo Ri, Kala Patthar and Chukhung Ri, then in 2019 I went to Russia for an attempt on Elbrus, the highest mountain in Europe.
 I have written about many of these trips and expeditions and these reports are in the 'Previous Expeditions' pages.